pavansaradhyaec23-ae/riscv-register-implementation/README.md

 The stored values are read correctly through the multiplexers according to the given read addresses.
 Two registers can be accessed at the same time, matching the dual-read behavior of a RISC-V register file.

+note:
+method to access  --
+Download the zip file and extract the .circ file once its open in logisim , double click on the reg16 file under dev0, you can find this near the input blocks on the left hand side of the software.